A Whole World of Accommodation

 To be considered a gîte, an accommodation must be officially approved, meet criteria and be inspected by the organization.
 The organization provides a corn-stalk rating from one to four stalks.
 Very often they are in the more rural areas of France.

-Bed and Breakfast (chambres d’hôtes) is a really booming industry in France, as well as in most of Europe.
+Bed and Breakfast (chambres d’hôtes) is a booming industry in France as in most of Europe.
 And they vary wildly, from chic townhouses in the Loire Valley, to former water mills in deepest rural France.
-The owners are equally varied; you get the odd aristo in a large castle, and the young family who have decided to give up urban living to bring up their children in a good, healthy region.
+The owners are equally varied; you get the odd aristo in a large castle, and the young family who have decided to give up urban living to bring up their children in the remote countryside.

 Many of them do dinner as well.
 You sit with other guests, sometimes with the owners and you get an excellent 3-course meal with wine for a fraction of the cost of a restaurant.
 Breakfast is always included in the price.

 Farm Stays in France or farm stays, is a program in which participating farms and vineyards meet a certain criteria and accept overnight guests.
 Some farms provide rooms in an inn or bed-and-breakfast type setting, while others simply offer guests a plot for pitching a tent.
 Usually, fresh farm produce or even meals made from the farm's bounty can be had.
 Again the variety is huge, from top vineyards to smallholdings.

 Airbnb hasn't caught on so well in France as in other countries.
 Nonetheless there are good places, so it's worth checking this choice out.